Make your own aloe vera gel and be ready for the summer sun!

-Aloe vera leaf (Trader Joe’s always has some, as does my local grocer)
+- Live Aloe vera leaves (Trader Joe’s always has some, as does my local grocer)

-Step 1: Start by dividing your aloe vera leaves into pieces that are 8 inches long.
-Aloe leaves are massive, and trimming them down will make it easier later on in the tutorial.
+Use your knife to divide up your aloe vera leaves into pieces that are 8 inches long.
+Aloe leaves are massive, and trimming them down will make the recipe easier to manage later on in the tutorial.

-Step 3: When the serrated edge is removed, you should be able to see the aloe gel inside.
+When the serrated edge is removed, you should be able to see the aloe gel inside.
 Turn your knife on it’s side, and slide it under the gel to free it from the leaf.
 You can get a ton of gel out, so make sure you flip each leaf over after you’ve done one side!
+When I did this at home, I felt like the gel just kept coming.
+It was insane!

-Step 5: After all of your gel has been added to your blender, you will want to blend it until smooth.
-The gel will appear frothy, and this is normal.
-It will go down after you stop blending.
+After all of your gel has been added to your blender, blend it until smooth The gel will appear frothy, and this is normal.
+The forth with dissapate after you have stopped blending.